Is it ever OK to take a harmful job in order to do more good? An in-depth analysis

 In an emergency, like Schindler found himself in, it can be permissible to have a significant negative impact in order to achieve a greater positive impact.

 There are also clearly cases where it’s morally permissible to make individuals worse off.
 For instance, it’s permissible to fire an employee who’s performing badly, even though that will make their life worse.
-We also earlier mentioned the example of a doctor who makes a mistake.
+Earlier we also mentioned the example of a doctor who makes a mistake.

 In what follows, we’ll show how to think through these cases, and why it could be morally acceptable to work in finance, even if the industry causes a serious negative impact.